A new furnace will be able to keep you warm during the coldest days of

 too late.
 However, before you go right ahead and equip your home with

-fueling.
-Fuel type is not something homeowners consider when purchasing
+Fuel type is not something homeowners consider when purchasing a new furnace,

-a new furnace, especially if this is their first time having to replace
+especially if this is their first time having to replace the system.
+What

-the system.
-What they do not know is that choosing the wrong fuel type
+they do not know is that choosing the wrong fuel type will bring several

-of dollars on the wrong system, you will also be putting your family at
+the wrong system, you will also be putting your family at greater risk

 Calling Joseph Giannone Plumbing, Heating, & Air Conditioning for Service